Bootstrapping leading hadronic muon anomaly: Bootstrap implementations

-We now focus on complete numerics after demonstrating a simple form of numerics and a successful comparison.
+\textit{Step 2$\setminus$ Comprehensive constraints for form factor, spectral density and partial waves:} We now focus on full numerics after demonstrating a simple form of numerics and a successful comparison.
 We implement the condition \eqref{semimat} by converting the $B(s)$ matrix into a $6\times 6$ matrix \cite{joao_semi} with an equivalent condition $\left(